New Year Skincare Reset: The 30-Day Barrier Care Challenge

 What to Track:

-• Moisture retention (does your skin stay hydrated longer between applications?)
+- Moisture retention (does your skin stay comfortable longer between applications?)

-Expected Results: By day 14, you should see visible texture improvements, better moisture retention, and a noticeable glow starting to emerge.
+What to Expect: By day 14, you may see visible texture improvements, a more comfortable moisture feel, and a noticeable glow starting to emerge.
+Individual results may vary.

 WEEK 3: OPTIMIZE & REFINE (Days 15–21)